- Search The Registry

 The fort was in Anomabu, Central Region, Ghana.
 Originally known as Fort Anomabo and renamed Fort William in the nineteenth century by its then-commander, Brodie Cruickshank, who added one level to the main building in the days of King William IV.
 It was built by the British after they prevented a French attempt to establish a fort at the same place.

 In 1672 or 1673, the English began building Fort Charles, naming it after King Charles II of England, on the present-day location of Fort William.
 An early Anomabo chief, perhaps Eno or Eno Besi, inhabited the Dutch lodge at this time and declared it his palace.
-The fort was abandoned by the English to concentrate efforts and costs on Fort Carolusburg at Cape Coast.
-In 1698, the Royal African Company "licensed" ship captains not in its employment upon the payment of a 10% "affiliation fee" to enable them to trade in its areas of monopoly.
+The English abandoned the fort to concentrate efforts and costs on Fort Carolusburg at Cape Coast Castle.
+In 1698, the Royal African Company "licensed" ship captains not in its employment upon paying a 10% "affiliation fee" to enable them to trade in its monopoly areas.